 President – LoJac Enterprises Inc., LoJac Inc., LoJac Safety Inc. and LoJac Materials Inc.

-As founder and president, Donald G. Chambers has shaped and transformed LoJac into the success it is today.
+As co-founder and president, Donald G. Chambers has shaped and transformed LoJac into the success it is today.
 With an extensive background in major highway and road construction and a bachelor’s degree in civil engineering from the University of Tennessee–Knoxville, Chambers has developed LoJac into a company that offers quality services and materials that customers can rely on.
 Amongst his many influences in the company he has also had a profound impact in the local community, serving in numerous leadership positions with various community organizations.
 He serves on the board of directors for the Tennessee Road Builders Association, where he also served as president in 1994; the board of directors for the National Asphalt Pavement Association; and the board of trustees for the University Medical Center in Lebanon.
 Chambers lives in Lebanon with his wife, Linda.

 Vice President – LoJac Enterprises Inc.

 For more than 20 years, Glenn Chambers has devoted his knowledge and expertise to the growth and development of LoJac Enterprises Inc. With a bachelor’s degree in civil engineering from the University of Tennessee–Knoxville and experience in highway construction and engineering, Chambers has proved himself a valuable asset to both the company and the community.
 He is involved with the Tennessee Road Builders Association, American Road & Transportation Builders Association, and the Young Executive Development Program.
 Chambers is married to Nora, and has three children.

 Vice President Finance and Corporate Planning – LoJac Holdings Corporation Inc.